aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-styles/_index.md

 There are cases when you want to copy all styles from one document into another.
 You can use the Document.CopyStylesFromTemplate method to copy styles from the specified template to a document.
 When styles are copied from a template to a document, like-named styles in the document are redefined to match the style descriptions in the template.
 Unique styles from the template are copied to the document.
 Unique styles in the document remain intact.

-The following code example demonstrates how to copy styles from one document into another.
+The following code example shows how to copy styles from one document into another.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkingWithStyle-CopyStylesFromDocument.java" >}}